Green Mountain Energy® Blog

-How to Avoid Single-Use Plastic
+How to Avoid Single-Use Plastics

 If you’re reading this blog, chances are you may have heard some of the facts about plastic before: how it permeates the world’s oceans, how it can take hundreds of years or more to break down, and how nearly invisible pieces of plastic – microplastics – show up in everything from the food we eat to the air we breathe.
 All this plastic pollution floating around is doing a serious number on every aspect of the environment.